 Since the gyroscope is not needed in most riding conditions, it is disabled by default to conserve battery.
-To allow it to be turned on and off, we have added a feature to the Stages Power app to allow the end-user to enable the gyroscope.
 When activated, the gyroscope will run continuously and take measurements simultaneously with the accelerometer.
-With each full rotation of the crank, the cadence values will be compared between the two sensors to ensure they are both reading in unison and only good, accurate cadence values are sent on to the head unit.
+With each full rotation of the crank, the cadence values will be compared between the two sensors to ensure they are both reading in unison and only good, accurate cadence values are sent to the head unit.

 Please note that using the power meter with the gyroscope enabled will result in about a 10% decrease in battery life.
 For this reason, we recommend leaving it off unless you are doing a significant amount of off-road riding or have noticed issues in your previous power data.

 - Open up the Stages Cycling app.